What you’ll build

 Popular IDEs for ML include Jupyter Notebook, PyCharm, and Visual Studio Code.
 Jupyter Notebook is particularly favored for its interactive features and ease of visualization.

 Data is the backbone of any ML project.
 Sources can include CSV files, databases, APIs, or web scraping.
-Python libraries like requests
+Python libraries like requests, BeautifulSoup, and selenium aid in web scraping, while SQLAlchemy connects to databases.

 Real-world data is often messy and requires cleaning and transformation.